zhangys11/odn/README.md

 # About

 We provide a set of object detection neural network training and evaluation functions.
-We currently support Faster-RCNN, SSD and YOLO(todo).
+We currently support Faster-RCNN, SSD and YOLO(v5).
 An infant funuds image object detection application is provided.
+NOTE: Faster-RCNN and SSD require tf 1.x.
+It may be painful get things running.
+We recommend using the latest YOLO v5.

 # Credit